Baby, It's Cold Outside: Winter Season Tips

 - Drink hot water with lemon every morning — this will also help detoxify the liver and reduce bloat.

 - Drink hot teas with herbs throughout the day.
-One of my most favorite gifts ever is this tea infuser from Libre tea.
+One of my most favorite gifts ever is a tea infuser.
 You can add loose-leaf tea or herbs to some hot or room temperature water and sip throughout the day.
 Refill often.
 Try lemon and ginger, or a stimulating chai during the day.

 - Speaking of water, skip the ice.
 Drink room temperature or hot water with lemon.

 - Before you climb into bed, grab some good quality sesame oil and give yourself a foot massage.
 Or better yet, find someone else to do it for you!
 Cover your feet with socks to prevent oil from getting on sheets.

 - One of the greatest treasures of the Ayurvedic system of healing and balance is Abhyanga or self-massage.
 Use the same quality massage oil as above and begin at your feet, rubbing and massaging oil into you legs, belly and upward.
 Don't forget your head and scalp!
 Rest and allow oil to soak into your body for about a half hour.
 This is a great time to do a meditation, practice yoga nidra or rest with your feet up the wall (Viparita Karani).
 Shower with warm water, leaving some oil residue on your skin.
 Besides nourishing and moisturizing the skin, there is a multitude of other benefits to Abhyanga including, better sleep, improved digestion and elimination, relief from fatigue, and mental rejuvenation, just to name a few.